 If it were entirely up to Netflix, their library of films and TV shows would look the same everywhere in the world.
 But since they buy a lot of content from other companies – they rely on these companies’ terms and restrictions.

-So when ABC (an American TV network) sells Netflix the rights to show Grey’s Anatomy in the US – it might get a better deal in the UK from Sky.
-So in the UK, Netflix WON’T get Grey’s Anatomy, because Sky (and NOW) paid more for it (presumably).
+So when ABC (an American TV network owned by Disney) sells Netflix the rights to show Grey’s Anatomy in the US – it might get a better deal in the UK from Disney+ (which is also owned by, yes, Disney).
+So in the UK, Netflix WON’T get Grey’s Anatomy, because Disney+ got the rights.
 And in yet a third country – a different local company also paid more than Netflix for Grey’s Anatomy, so THEY get it – and the list goes on.

 Then, in 2016, with growing pressure from US content production and distribution companies, Netflix upped their game and started a real fight against Geo-Bypassing services and VPNs.
 Many services that promised to bypass Netflix restrictions became obsolete overnight, and some parts of the internet were quite enraged.